 Many of our citizens live in the heavily forested areas of Bainbridge Island, areas the Department defines as the "Wild land/Urban Interface".
 Dry summer weather and lack of rainfall brings danger from wildfire to those homes that are nestled in close proximity to the trees and brush or on hillsides.
 It is important to evaluate the risk of losing your home to wildfire before it strikes, and take appropriate steps to protect your home and family.

-Plealse take a few moments to view the video below so you can learn a straightforward and practical way to protect your home from wildfire:
+Watch this video to learn a straightforward and practical way to protect your home from wildfire.

 Some additional steps that can prevent or minimize your exposure to wildfire are:

 - Post your address numbers so the Fire Department can easily locate your property.